-In an effort to help, I have identified top web sites that offer free PMP Exam sample questions.
+In an effort to help, I have identified top web sites that offer free PMP® Exam sample questions.
 I recommend each of them for the quality of their questions.

-The PMP Exam consists of 200 multiple choice questions that need to be answered in four hours.
+The PMP® Exam consists of 200 multiple choice questions that need to be answered in four hours.
 For each question you are provided a scenario along with four answers to choose from.
 Your job is to choose the correct answer, which can be difficult when more than one answer may look correct.
-One thing to remember that no matter your personal experiences or even other project management training, the PMBOK® Guide is the basis for answering PMP Exam Questions.
+One thing to remember that no matter your personal experiences or even other project management training, the PMBOK® Guide is the basis for answering PMP® Exam Questions.

-You have studied the PMBOK® Guide; you have read numerous additional study materials; you believe you have a good handle on project management theories and the application of those theories; and you feel as if you might be are ready take the Project Management Professional (PMP)® exam.
-There is just one thing that keeps lingering in the back of your mind… the PMP® Exam consists of 200 multiple choice questions that must be answered in 230 minutes.
+You have studied the A Guide to the Project Management Body of Knowledge (PMBOK® Guide); you have read numerous additional study materials; you believe you have a good handle on project management theories and the application of those theories, and you feel as if you might be are ready take the PMP® exam.
+There is just one thing that keeps lingering in the back of your mind… the PMP® Exam consists of 180 questions (mainly multiple-choice, but there are a few other question types) that must be answered in 230 minutes.

-You’ve read the PMBOK® Guide, you’ve studied hard and you feel that you are ready to take the PMP® exam.
+You’ve read PMP® Exam prep books, you took courses, you’ve studied hard, and you feel that you are ready to take the Project Management Professional (PMP)® exam.
 But understanding the topics isn’t the only thing you’ll need to make a success of the exam.
 Wouldn’t it be great to have the chance to take some sample PMP exam questions, so you really know what the exam is going to be like?